Making the most of life after a cancer diagnosis

-You've seen the commercials advertising the natural supplements glucosamine and chondroitin to reduce joint pain, and maybe you've wondered: Could these claims be true?
+You've seen the commercials advertising the natural supplements glucosamine and chondroitin to reduce joint pain.
+Maybe you've wondered: Could these claims be true?

-"While some of my patients have had improved symptoms of arthritis, which they attribute to glucosamine, the evidence and my experience suggest that in the end, a significant expense has yielded little relief to most patients," says Dr. Jeremy McCandless, an orthopedic surgeon affiliated with Sharp Coronado and Sharp Grossmont hospitals.
+"While some of my patients have had improved symptoms of arthritis, which they attribute to glucosamine, the evidence and my experience suggest that in the end, a significant expense has yielded little relief to most patients," says Dr. Jeremy McCandless, an orthopedic surgeon affiliated with Sharp Coronado Hospital.

-Glucosamine and chondroitin are both naturally occurring substances found in joints and connective tissue, and help create the tissue that forms cartilage.
+Glucosamine and chondroitin are both naturally occurring substances found in joints and connective tissue.
+They help create the tissue that forms cartilage.
 In patients with osteoarthritis, that cartilage wears away, reducing the padding in joints such as knees, hips and shoulders, which results in pain and stiffness.

 The GAIT study also found no evidence that supplements reduce the loss of cartilage in patients with osteoarthritis.
-In 2012, the American College of Rheumatology issued a recommendation against using glucosamine or chondroitin for release of osteoarthritis pain.
-While sales of these supplements were down 6 percent in 2015, Americans still spent billions of dollars searching for pain relief.
+Additionally, the American College of Rheumatology issued a recommendation against using glucosamine or chondroitin for the relief of osteoarthritis pain.

 So, what does help reduce chronic knee pain?
 Dr. McCandless suggests the following: